udayteki/AI-Model-Testing-UI/docs/series-character-chain.md

 <br>

-[Get JSON file](data/Series_character_chain.json){: .md-button download="Series_character_chain"}
+[Download Flow](data/Series_character_chain.json){: .md-button download="Series_character_chain"}

 <br>

 For the example, we used `OpenAI` as the LLM, but you can use any LLM that has an API.
 Make sure to get the API key from the LLM provider.
-For example, [OpenAI](https://platform.openai.com/){.internal-link target=_blank} requires you to create an account to get your API key.
+For example, [OpenAI](https://platform.openai.com/){.internal-link target=\_blank} requires you to create an account to get your API key.

 <br>

-Check out the [OpenAI](https://platform.openai.com/docs/introduction/overview){.internal-link target=_blank} documentation to learn more about the API and the options that contain in the node.
+Check out the [OpenAI](https://platform.openai.com/docs/introduction/overview){.internal-link target=\_blank} documentation to learn more about the API and the options that contain in the node.

 <br>